robocupathomeedu/rc-home-edu-learn-ros/docker/README.md

     ./build.bash Dockerfile.turtlebot turtlebot

+## Build an updated image

+If you need to update an image after first build, use:

+    cd rc-home-edu-learn-ros/docker/<1604|1804>
+    ./build.bash Dockerfile.update <version>.update --no-cache

+To run the new updated version, use:

+    ./run.bash <version>.update

 ## Delete an image

 Images use several GB of disk space.
 If you want to remove an image you are